Pittenweem witches: Investigation

 The four women who had confessed – Adam, Cornfoot, Layng and Lawson – were interviewed at the kirk session on 29 May, each re-affirming their statements and reiterating the names of others.
 Horsefoot and Wallace were examined by the presbytery on 14 June but continued to proclaim their innocence of the witchcraft charges.
 The Privy Council was approached to obtain permission for a trial to be held locally but it ordered Sir James Stewart, the Lord Advocate, to arrange for the proceedings to take place in Edinburgh with the Privy Council bearing the transport costs.
 The Earl of Rothes, who was the Sheriff of Fife, was instructed to oversee the transfer.
 An anonymous essay entitled the True and full relation of the witches at Pittenweem was published while the women were incarcerated; using the pseudonym of "A Lover of Truth", the author attempted to rationalise the punishment of witches and reflected the Calvinist view on spirits.
+The Scottish High Court refused to convict Cornfoot, and she was sent back to Pittenweem.

 The costs of keeping the women imprisoned in the tolbooth at Pittenweem were becoming prohibitive; on 12 August, after payment of five hundred marks, all the women except Cornfoot were released on bail.
 In September Morton was summoned to give evidence to the Privy Council but he had fully regained his health and displayed no symptoms of being possessed.
 Adam was questioned by the Privy Council in October and freed.
 In November, Layng, Lawson, Horsefoot and Wallace were released after paying a fine of £8 each; but the last of the accused, Cornfoot, was kept in solitary confinement in the tolbooth by Cowper.
 One of the prison guards, who perhaps felt sorry for her, put her in a cell with a window low enough for her to escape so she also gained her freedom.